About this listing

 I love to cook, and I welcome you to cook for yourself here.
 I have basic items (seasonings, oil, etc.) that you can use a little of to help make your meal, but if you use anything substantial, I would appreciate it if you replaced it.
 There's an exotic game/organic/free-range butcher half a block away; a produce market a block and a half away; a cheese shop, an Hungarian deli, a Spanish specialties shop, numerous boulangeries (bakeries) and patisseries (pastry shops) all right down the street--really great options for composing your own meals around here.

 Basic breakfast items will be provided, such as coffee, tea, bread, jam, cereal, milk.
-If there's something specific you'd like for breakfast, like yogurt, OJ, bagels, or bananas, just let me know ahead of time and I'll pick some up before you get here.
 I won't be cooking any breakfast, however.
+(I'm not a morning person--but I am very quiet at night.)

 I also provide a towel for each person and the use of a hair dryer, soap, shampoo and conditioner.